csiro-data-school/python-files/_episodes/13-testing.md

 - Equivalence classes
 - Reference test
 - Doc test
 - Static Analysis (pylint, ...)
+(TODO: omit?)

 ## Introduction
 See Notes

-## What is testing and why test?
-Validation and verification (the latter)

-## What are the different kinds of testing?
+## What is testing?
+There are two closely related ideas:
+* Verification: building it correctly
+* Validation: building the right thing

-System, integration, unit, but we will focus on unit testing in this episode.
+System, integration, unit, ref, but we will focus on unit testing in this episode.
 TODO: elaborate

-A "unit" is the smallest component that can be tested, such as a function or object (or at least one or more of an object's methods (functions)).
+A "unit" is the smallest component that can be tested, such as:
+* a function
+* an object, or at least one or more of an object's methods (functions)
+* a module

 For the purpose of this episode, the component under test will be a function.

 ## Installing pytest
-There are a number of unit testing libraries and tools available for Python.
+There are a number of unit testing libraries and tools available for Python (and similar frameworks across many languages, collectively often referred to as [xUnit](https://en.wikipedia.org/wiki/XUnit)).
 The standard `unittest` library supplied with Python requires at least some understanding of classes (a future episode).

 For unit testing in this episode, we will be using the Python module `pytest` that allows us to simply write functions that test other functions.
 There are also plug-ins available for `pytest` that make its use attractive.